rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Use of the `videoFormat` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:video-format` capability.

-#### 6.1.2.
+#### 7.1.2.
 Audio Format

-The `MediaInfo` module **MUST** have a `audioFormat` API that returns an `object` with the video codec, e.g., H.265, VP9, etc., features, and resolution of the media currently in the media pipeline (either playing or paused).
+The `MediaInfo` module **MUST** have a `audioFormat` API that returns an `object` with the audio codec, e.g., AAC, AC3, etc., and sample rate of the media currently in the media pipeline (either playing or paused).

 The `audioFormat` result **MUST** have a `type` property with one of the following values from the `Media.Formats` enum: